MARS-Group-HAW/model-knp-anthrax/README.md

 Outputs can be visualized with [kepler.gl](https://kepler.gl/).
 It's a browser based visualization tool and needs to be reconfigured each time.
 For convenience you can use the Jupyter Notebook with a preset configured to load some data (see folder `Analysis/` ).
-Due to complicatated dependencies you can use the [Docker Container](https://www.docker.com/products/docker-desktop/) for starting a Jupyter Hub with all needed dependencies.
+Due to complicatated dependencies you can use the [Docker Container](https://www.docker.com/products/docker-desktop/) for starting a Jupyter Hub with all needed dependencies (start it with `$ ./notebookdocker.sh`).